-Shi-Da Night Market (師大夜市)
+Shi-Da Night Market 師大夜市

 Shi-Da stands for National Taiwan Normal University (師範大學), shortened to 師大 in Chinese, pronounced Shī Dà.

-Similar to other markets in Taipei, Shi-Da offers a wide selection of night market food, however, Shi-Da also has a large selection of cheap clothes from stylish boutiques, all of which are owned and operated by young entrepreneurs looking to establish themselves.
+Similar to other markets in Taipei, Shi-Da offers a wide selection of night market food, however, Shi-Da also has a large selection of cheap clothes from stylish boutiques, of which many are owned and operated by young entrepreneurs looking to establish themselves.
 Shopping here is a good way to support the local fashion community, as well as get a good deal on some new designs hard to find elsewhere.

 What happened to Shi-Da Night Market?
-Long story short, neighbors were becoming concerned with the market's rapid expansion and the noise associated with the market's seemingly unending growth.
+Long story short, neighbours were becoming concerned with the market's rapid expansion and the noise associated with the market's seemingly unending growth.
 The city government stepped in to enforce proper licensing and regulation, and many of the vendors left.
 This doesn't mean that the market is empty, however, just many of the unlicensed pushcart operators have moved on to other markets in the city.
 Shi-Da is still a great place to walk around and browse, and has returned more to its roots of a student hangout.

 Opening hours are generally from noon onwards until around midnight or slightly after, later on weekends and holidays.

 Shi-Da is home to a Mandarin Training Centre, and located closeby to other language centres in Taipei City.